Is shareholder information made publicly available?

 How to find shareholder information online

-- Visit the Companies House search service
+1. Visit the Companies House search service

-- Within the company’s record, select the ‘Filing history’ tab
+4. Within the company’s record, select the ‘Filing history’ tab

-- Filter by category – select the ‘Confirmation statement / Annual returns’ box
+5. Filter by category – select the ‘Confirmation statement / Annual returns’ box

-- Select ‘View PDF’ next to the most recent confirmation statement ‘with updates’
+6. Select ‘View PDF’ next to the most recent confirmation statement ‘with updates’

-- If there are no confirmation statements with updates, deselect the filter category and scroll to the end of the company’s filing history
+8. If there are no confirmation statements with updates, deselect the filter category and scroll to the end of the company’s filing history

-It may be possible to inspect the company’s register of members for the most up-to-date shareholder information, but any such request may only be granted if it is made for a ‘proper purpose’.
+It may be possible to inspect the company’s register of members for the most up-to-date shareholder information.
+However, any such request may only be granted if it’s made for a ‘proper purpose’.
 The company may also charge a fee.
-However, if you are a shareholder of the company, you have the right to inspect the register at any time without charge.

 How to find PSC information online

-Anyone who becomes a director, company secretary, shareholder, or person with significant control must accept that some of their details will be made available to the public.
+Anyone who becomes a director, company secretary, shareholder, or person with significant control must accept that some of their details will be available to the public.

 Publicising this information strengthens the integrity of the Companies House register and helps to tackle fraudulent activity, money laundering, and other types of economic crime in the UK.